Get the answers to all your Rocket Math Online Game questions here.

 Then click REGISTER and you’re done.

 Now get some seats for your free 30-day trial.

 HINT: Bookmark this site! https://admin.rocketmath.com

 You have to come back here to this admin page and login.
 You come here to set up and administer your online game subscriptions.
 (Don’t go the old Rocket Math site and try to login there.)
 You should see this white box on the starfield when you are trying to login.

 Login to get into your account.
-First make sure you are here with the white box surrounded by the starfield at https://admin.rocketmath.com Then put in your email address and then your password.
-Then click on AUTHENTICATE (you already created an account.)
+First make sure you are in the right place–the white box surrounded by the starfield at https://admin.rocketmath.com.
+Then put in your email address and then your password.
+Then click on LOGIN (you already registered for an account.)

 If you can’t get into your account.
 If that does not work then you need to hit the “Forgot Your Password” link (see it at the bottom there?).
 Then a new box will pop up and ask for your email address.
 Fill that in and click on SEND PASSWORD RESET LINK.
 Then go to your email and look for the email titled: “Rocket Math Online Game–Reset Password.”
 Open that email and click on the RESET PASSWORD button a little ways down.
 Up pops a box that looks like the initial login box–just enter your email and then do the password you want two times.
 Hit the button and you’re all set.

 Did I suggest that you Bookmark the admin page? https://admin.rocketmath.com Oh, I guess I did already.
 Thanks.